vesuxyz/docs/docs/curators/onboarding.md

 ## Basics

-Vesu is a fully open and immutable lending protocol built on Starknet.
-Pool curators, that can be anyone, are able to create and manage isolated lending pools in a fully permissionless manner.
-These lending pools can be configured with an arbitrary number of borrow and collateral assets, collateral rehypothecation (or strict isolation), a state-of-the-art adaptive interest rate model and different price oracles.
-Furthermore, depending on the use case pools can be fully immutabe or risk parameters can be actively managed by the curators.
+Pool Curators have the ability to create and manage isolated lending pools in a permissionless manner.
+These lending pools can be configured with:

+- An arbitrary combinations of borrow and collateral assets
+- Collateral rehypothecation or strict isolation
+- A state-of-the-art adaptive interest rate model
+- Support for different price oracles

+Depending on the use case, pools can be configured as fully immutable, or their risk parameters can be actively managed by curators.

 :::info
 Read more on the technical concepts in the Vesu [whitepaper](../explore/whitepaper) and developer [guides](../dev-guides/architecture).